RecastAI/blogpost-bot-introduction-developers/README.md

 The bot run on port `3333`

-Each folder contains code of a part of the blogpost.
+Each folder contains code of a part of the blog post.

 To test a part, just run the command:
 `npm run start-part-X` (Ex: `npm run start-part-1`)

 After running this command, you can verify your bot is running, going to http://localhost:3333

+## Info

+For using part 2, you have to provide an Google API key.
+You can key one for free, using free plan here: https://developers.google.com/places/web-service/search?hl=fr by clickin on "Get a key" button

 ## License